hackclub/hackclub/workshops/weather_app/README.md

 ## 4. Improving the design of skeleton using CSS

-We will start the `CSS` code by adding some style to the `<body>` like background colour, display, font-size and line-height.
+We will start the `CSS` code by adding some style to the `<body>`.

+We start by adding a `background-color` to our website.
+With CSS, colours can be specified in different ways and one of the ways is using `hexadecimal` value.
+In this app we will be using `hexadecimal` value i.e. `#dfe7ee` which makes the background colour as bluish-grey.

+You can use [HTML Colour Picker](https://www.w3schools.com/colors/colors_picker.asp) to get the `hexdecimal` value corresponding to the required colour.

-We will set the display value as `flex` because Flexbox makes it easier to design a responsive layout without using float or positioning.
+We will set the display value as `flex` because `flex` enables you to align your items perfectly to the center without using float or positioning.

-Till now the code would look something like this:
+Also, we will add `font-size` and `line-height` for styling the text inside our body.

 ```css
 body {